arthurdurso/Project-NorthWind-Analysis/README.md

 - Expand server `db` → `Databases` → `northwind` → `Schemas` → `public` to see tables and views.
 - Right-click → **View/Edit Data** → **All Rows** to inspect the contents of each table.

-> This step is useful to verify that the `northwind.sql` script loaded correctly and all tables and data are available for analysis.

 6. **Stop Docker Compose:**
 Stop the server started with `docker-compose up` using Ctrl-C, and remove containers with: